WavebreakmediaMicro - Fotolia

 Office 365 is Microsoft's subscription-based line of Office applications, such as Word, PowerPoint, Outlook, Teams and Excel.
 Rather than downloaded onto a PC, Office 365 apps are run in the cloud, enabling users to access their files wherever they are.

-"As IT admins, we need to make the digital transformation technology seem easy," said Jay Gilchrist, business development manager for Presidio Inc., a cloud, security and digital infrastructure vendor in New York and a managed service provider for Microsoft.
+"As IT admins, we need to make the digital transformation technology seem easy," said Jay Gilchrist, business development manager for Presidio Inc., a cloud, security and digital infrastructure vendor in York and a managed service provider for Microsoft.
 Gilchrist and his Presidio colleague, enterprise software delivery architect Michael Cessna, led the session, outlining lessons they've learned from previous Office 365 migrations.

 Importance of communication and training

-Their first lessons included communicating with end users, keeping a tight migration schedule and the importance of training.
+Their lessons included communicating with end users, keeping a tight migration schedule and the importance of training.

 "You want to make it clear that you're not just making a change for change's sake," Gilchrist said.
 "Communicate these changes as early as possible and identify users who may need a little more training."

 One practical tip he offered is to reserve the organization's name in Office 365 early to ensure it's available.

 Conducting presentations, crafting targeted emails and working to keep the migration transparent can help IT admins keep end users up to date and enthused about the transition.